 Duromax really hit it on the head with this model, they have made an affordable generator that has very big power for the price paid.
 The power is clean, I can power just about my whole house with this unit and its clean power.
 I have not had any issues with sensitive electronics.
 You could get a higher-end brand, such as a Honda, but the price point will rise.
 A comparable Honda generator, let’s say a 10,000-watt model is $5,200…… No doubt it’s a superior generator but the price difference is huge.
 You can get this Duromax for less than $1,000 Bucks!

 In terms of ratings let’s see how this generator stacks up, below is a list of grades, 1 being terrible and 10 being great.

 - Initial quality = 8.5 This generator is well made.
 I am impressed with the quality.

 - Power = 10 This thing is a beast, it is a powerful unit.

 - Price = 10 At around $1200 it’s hard to beat what you get.

 - Ease of use = 8 The generator is easy to start and operate.
 The only issue with propane use is it has a slightly lower wattage rating on propane.

-- Overall = 9 For the money it’s hard to beat.
-Good quality and power for the price.
+- Overall = 9 For the money, it’s hard to beat.
+Good quality and powerful for the price.